denis-stepanov/advent/README.md

 ![Success-rate-formula](https://user-images.githubusercontent.com/22733222/194731967-332eeb7c-600a-4b64-81c6-947993504a29.png)

 Curiously, the length of a listened track does not seem to be part of the equation.
 This is likely related to the fact on how recognition confidence is calculated by Dejavu.
 Fingerprinted confidence equals to the number of unique hashes matched related to the total number of hashes for a given track.
 And the latter is generally proportional to the length of the track.
-So it is somewhat taken into account.
+So it is somewhat taken into account already.
 Note that it means that in order to ensure 100% recognition confidence, one has to submit the *entire* track for recognition.

 If we draw `S` as a function of number of threads `n`, varied by confidence parameter `c`, we will get something like this: